Reducing Stochastic Games to Semidefinite Program Feasibility: From non-Archimedean to real SDPs

 over the spectrahedron $S$ specified above.
 Then, the dual is of the form $\sup \, \langle B, Y \rangle$ such that $\langle A_i, Y \rangle = c_i$ for every $i \in \{0,\dots,k\}$ and $Y \succeq 0$, where $(c_0,\dots,c_k) = (0,\dots,0,1)$.
 Clearly, the primal is strictly feasible and bounded by $2^{n}$ from below, so we may use strong duality (\cref{thm:strong-dual}) and obtain that $\sup \, \langle B,Y \rangle = 2^{n}$ and that the supremum is attained for some $Y$.
 Then the following primitive positive formula over spectrahedral sets with one free variable $x_k$ defines the singleton relation $\{2^{n}\}$:

 where $Y$ denotes $(y_{i,j})_{i,j \in \{1,\dots,m\}}$ for $m = 2(k+1)$.
-As we have mentioned before, spectrahedral shadows are closed under primitive positive definability, and the representation size of the resulting LMI is bounded by the representation sizes for the conjuncts.
+As we have mentioned before, spectrahedral shadows are closed under primitive positive definability, and the representation size of the resulting LMI is polynomially bounded by the representation sizes for the conjuncts.
+Indeed, the matrices $A_i$ and $B$ have coefficients in ${0, \pm 1/2, \pm 1, \pm 2}$ and are of size $k \times k$ which is polynomial in the bit-size of $n$.
+Hence, the system of matrix inequalities \cref{eq:singleton} can be encoded using a number of bits that is polynomial in the bit-size of $n$.
+This system of inequalities can be then encoded by a single block-diagonal LMI as in the proof of \cref{nonarchSDP}.
+This increases the number of necessary bits by a polynomial factor.
 We thus obtain an LMI of representation size that is polynomial in $k$. \end{proof}

 \begin{corollary} There is a polynomial-time reduction from the max-average constraint satisfaction problem to the feasibility problem for semidefinite programs. \end{corollary} \begin{proof} We have already specified a first reduction to a (real) SDP in \cref{prop:toSDP}.
 To obtain a proper polynomial-time reduction, we modify this SDP as follows.
-Fix an instance $\phi$; let $c_i$, $p_i$, $q_i$, and $W$ be as introduced before \cref{prop:toSDP}.
+Fix a max-average instance $\phi$; let $c_i$, $p_i$, $q_i$, and $W$ be as introduced before \cref{prop:toSDP}.
 Define $D \coloneqq \prod_i q_i$ and $K \coloneqq 2D W^{Mn} = D2^{1 + Mn \log_2 W}$, where $M$ is the integer constant from \cref{prop:toSDP}.
 Furthermore, let $L \coloneqq 2^K$.
-By \cref{prop:toSDP}, $\phi$ has a solution if and only if $S_\phi(L)$ has a solution over the real numbers.
+By \cref{prop:toSDP}, the instance $\phi$ has a solution if and only if $S_\phi(L)$ has a solution over the real numbers.
 This SDP has constraints of the form $x_i = L^{c_j} = 2^{c_jK}$.
 Since $K$ is an integer divisible by $D$, the number $c_jK$ is an integer for all $j$.
 Hence, by introducing new variables, we may replace the constraints $x_j = 2^{c_jK}$ by the corresponding LMIs of small representation size from \cref{thm:large-constants}.
 The resulting SDP can be computed in polynomial time.
 Furthermore, it is feasible if and only if the original SDP is feasible, which proves the statement. \end{proof}

 \begin{corollary} There is a polynomial-time reduction from stopping simple stochastic games to the feasibility problem for semidefinite programs. \end{corollary} \begin{proof} Combine \cref{cor:MaxAv-SDP} with \cref{value_ineq}. \end{proof}